malindasuhash/malindasuhash.github.io/_drafts/2020-04-15-design-presentation.md

 date:   2020-04-15 10:03:36 +0000
 categories: Design
 ---
 Knowing your audience is critical for effective communication.
-As you might expect, the same principle is applicable for design presentations too.
+As you might expect, the same principle applies to design presentations too.

-Preparing to deliver a design presentation require time and effort; so never **under-estimate**.
+Preparing to deliver a design presentation requires time and effort; so never **under-estimate**.

 I presented a design to a prospective client recently.
-On first reaction, I thought I had done a pretty good job, but on relection I wish I had covered done more.
+On first reaction, I thought I had done a pretty good job, but on reflection I wish I had more.

-My aim of this post is to highlight my shortcoming so you will not make the same mistake!
+My aim in this post is to highlight my shortcoming so you will not make the same mistakes!

 ## Motivations
-The motivations are factors that led me to the end solution.
+The motivations are factors that led me to the Solution.
 I highlighted the need to leverage local knowledge and buy-in from **stakeholders**.
+What I did not mention was the concept of a MVP (more on this later).

 ![thinking](/assets/presentation/thinking-man.jpg)

-The area that I did not cover was **cybersecurity**.
-As designers and architects we are trained to deliver security solution and its an implied achitectural characteristic.
+The area that I did not cover on the outset was **cybersecurity**.
+As designers and architects we are trained to deliver secure solutions and its an implied achitectural characteristic.
+Although it is implied, there is no harm highlighting it upfront.
 It is best to highlight principles such as **authentication** (authN) and **authorisation** (authZ) at this point.
-Not all stakeholders are tech-savy and they just want assurance that it is being considered.
-Even though security is implied, it is critical to highlight during early engagement.
+Not all stakeholders are tech-savy and they just wanted to be assured that security is being considered.

 The **cost** of change is an interesting factor to highlight early on.
 There are two areas that require redress; capex and opex.
 I remember being part of architural discussions where the collectionly agree design was cost prohibitive.
 There is a close link between the design and cost therefore stakeholder would like to know it is being considered.